 ABC, activated B-cell–like; ACVBP, doxorubicin (Adriamycin), cyclophosphamide, vindesine, bleomycin, prednisone; allo-HSCT, allogeneic hematopoietic stem cell transplantation; ASCT, autologous stem cell transplantation; BEAM, high-dose carmustine, etoposide, cytarabine, and melphalan; CHOP, cyclophosphamide, doxorubicin, vincristine, prednisone; CR, complete remission; CytaBOM, cytarabine, bleomycin, vincristine, methotrexate (with leucovorin rescue); DFS, disease-free survival; DLBCL, diffuse large B-cell lymphoma; EBV, Epstein-Barr virus; EFS, event-free survival; EPOCH, etoposide, prednisone, vincristine, cyclophosphamide, doxorubicin; ESHAP, etoposide, methylprednisolone, cytarabine, cisplatin; FDG, 18-fluorodeoxyglucose; GCB, germinal center B-cell–like; GELA, Group d’Etude des Lymphomes de l’Adulte; GVHD, graft-versus-host disease; ICE, ifosfamide, carboplatin, etoposide; IFRT, involved-field radiation therapy; Ig, immunoglobulin; LDH, lactate dehydrogenase; MACOP-B, high-dose methotrexate, doxorubicin, cyclophosphamide, vincristine, prednisone, bleomycin; m-BACOD, moderate-dose methotrexate, bleomycin, doxorubicin, cyclophosphamide, vincristine, dexamethasone; MOPP, mechlorethamine, vincristine, procarbazine, prednisone; OS, overall survival; PFS, progression-free survival; ProMACE, prednisone, methotrexate, doxorubicin, cyclophosphamide, etoposide; PTLD, posttransplantation lymphoproliferative disorder; R-CHOP, rituximab plus CHOP; R-EPOCH, rituximab plus EPOCH; R-ICE, rituximab plus ICE; VACOP-B, vincristine, doxorubicin, cyclophosphamide, etoposide, prednisone, and bleomycin; WHO, World Health Organization.

 Diffuse large B-cell lymphomas (DLBCLs) comprise a heterogeneous group of aggressive malignancies of large, transformed B cells which cause diffuse effacement of the normal lymph node structure.
-DLBCL has masqueraded under a variety of colorful but misleading monikers in early lymphoma classification systems, including “reticulum cell sarcoma,” and “diffuse histiocytic lymphoma,” as described in an excellent recent review of the history of the lymphomas.1 Distinct disease entities are distinguished based on morphologic, biologic, and clinical features as established by an international panel of experts on behalf of ...
+DLBCL has masqueraded under a variety of colorful but misleading monikers in early lymphoma classification systems, including “reticulum cell sarcoma,” and “diffuse histiocytic lymphoma,” as described in an excellent recent review of the history of the lymphomas.1 Distinct disease entities are distinguished based on morphologic, biologic, and clinical features as established by an international panel of experts on ...